PLAN A VISIT

 What is a service like?

-Our services are around an hour long.
+Our Sunday morning services are around an hour long.
 Services begin with a welcome, and then usually the band lead the church in music.
 Song lyrics are projected onto the screen so you can sign along and/or engage with worship, however you feel comfortable.

 After the music portion of service is complete, we have a reading from the Bible.
 We have Church Bibles available for you to use if you like.
 Then one of our preaching team will share an encouraging and hope-filled message about Jesus.
 This will last about 20 minutes.

 Following the message, we have a time to respond.
 This might involve sitting quietly and thinking, or singing along to some more music.
 We would never want you to feel uncomfortable, so don't feel obliged to take part in any way.
-You can get an idea of what our services are like by watching our YouTube Channel.

 What happens for kids and young people?

 Kids and young people are an essential part of our church.
 Your kids safety is our highest priority, and anyone who serves in kids and young people's groups has been DBS checked and has completed safeguarding training.